Lunar New Year dos and don'ts

-Hong Kong (CNN) — It's time to say goodbye to the Rooster and hello to the Year of the Dog.
+Hong Kong (CNN) — It's time to say goodbye to the Dog and hello to the Year of the Pig.

 Many people already know that red is associated with luck and prosperity, hence all the fiery hues you see on Lunar New Year decorations and clothing.